 At KS3 class groups are organised into two ‘bands’ of 5 parallel groups North and South.
 We use a mixture of mixed ability teaching and setting.
 Core subjects are taught in sets whilst other areas of the curriculum favour more mixed ability groups.
 In both Y7 and Y8, the Arts are always taught in form groups and we do this deliberately to develop cohesion within each form, which in turn contributes significantly to the family ethos of the school.

 The options process takes place in Year 9 at Fred Longworth High School.
 Through this process, we aim to give our pupils as much choice and flexibility as possible, whilst ensuring they follow examination courses that lead to positive outcomes and give them access to Post-16 opportunities at the correct level.
-Y9 students are allocated a recommended options ‘route’ according to their ability and aspirations, and are asked to choose up to four Options subjects available on that route.
-Option Routes 1 and 2 prioritises the English Baccalaureate subjects, which we believe opens the doorway to many opportunities in employment and Higher Education; in addition, students in Option Route 1 may access the triple sciences.
-Students in Option Route 3 and 4 can also access the EBacc should they choose to do so.
-There are a small number of students within Option Route 4 who will follow a vocational curriculum through the Prince’s Trust, this programme, known as the Achieve Pathway, has been running successfully for a number of years and many students who have participated have found routes directly into employment because of the skills that they have developed through the programme.
+Year 9 students are allocated a recommended options ‘route’ (Q or U) according to their ability and aspirations and are asked to choose up to four Options subjects.
+Option Route Q prioritises the English Baccalaureate subjects, which we believe opens the doorway to many opportunities in employment and Higher Education; in addition, students in Option Route Q may access the Triple Sciences.
+Students in Option Route U can also access the EBacc should they choose to do so.

 A range of Vocational Qualifications are available to students in every options route.
 We allow the same amount of curriculum time to Vocational Qualifications as GCSE courses to allow pupils the experience of exciting and relevant work-based projects alongside their assessed content.
 Please see the Options page for more information on the qualifications we offer on each route.